 If you plan on investing a good amount of time in Fallout 76 and you want to get a head start on other players, you should plan on trying to the beta.

 Trying the beta will help you get familiar with the game’s world and its mechanics.
-In fact, Bethesda says the plan right now is for the beta to represent the full version of the game.
+Remember, the beta isn’t a portion of Fallout 76, it’s the full game.

 According to Bethesda, the progress you make in the beta will carry over into the final version of the game.